wdk-docs/jsdoc-docs/source/about/configuring-jsdoc.rst

 Configuration file formats
 --------------------------

 To customize JSDoc’s behavior, you can provide a configuration file to JSDoc in one of the following formats:

 -  A JSON file.
 In JSDoc 3.3.0 and later, this file may include comments.
 -  A CommonJS module that exports a single configuration object.
 This format is supported in JSDoc 3.5.0 and later.

-To run JSDoc with a configuration file, use the ```-c`` command-line option <about-commandline.html>`__ (for example, ``jsdoc -c /path/to/conf.json`` or ``jsdoc -c /path/to/conf.js``).
+To run JSDoc with a configuration file, use the ``-c`` `command-line option <about-commandline.html>`__ (for example, ``jsdoc -c /path/to/conf.json`` or ``jsdoc -c /path/to/conf.js``).

 The following examples show a simple configuration file that enables JSDoc’s `Markdown plugin <plugins-markdown.html>`__.
 JSDoc’s configuration options are explained in detail in the following sections.

-{% example “JSON configuration file” %}

 .. code-block:: js
+   :caption: JSON configuration file

    {
        "plugins": ["plugins/markdown"]
    }

-{% endexample %}

-{% example “JavaScript configuration file” %}

 .. code-block:: js
+   :caption: JavaScript configuration file

    'use strict';